Mars Sample Recovery Helicopter: Sample retrieval process

 Recovering a sample will span over four sols (Martian day).
 On the first sol, it will fly from the vicinity of SRL to a landing site a few meters away from a sample tube.
 On the next sol, the helicopter will drive to that tube and grab it using its tiny robotic arm.
 On the third sol, it will return to SRL, and on the last of the four sols its drives into position and releases the sample tube so that the lander's ESA-built sample transfer arm can place the tube onto the sample return canister on board the Mars Ascent Vehicle placed on its deck.

 The Sample Recovery Helicopters would take off and land at predetermined sites, or helipads, that have been found suitable and safe, and would use in-flight, map-based navigation to reach the known locations of sample tubes left on the surface.

-Navigation and autonomy

-The Mars Sample Recovery Helicopter will employ advanced autonomous navigation systems derived from technologies developed for the Ingenuity Mars Helicopter.
-Its avionics suite integrates vision-based navigation, terrain-relative mapping, and inertial measurement sensors to maintain stability in the thin Martian atmosphere.
-These systems allow the helicopter to identify, track, and retrieve sample tubes with minimal ground intervention.
-Data from Ingenuity’s flights are being used to refine algorithms that improve precision landings and obstacle avoidance under variable lighting and terrain conditions.